Seeing Canadian Commercials on American channels

 Simultaneous Substitution Working Group

 Following the Let's Talk TV proceeding, the CRTC required that representatives from various Canadian television stations and service providers and the Public Interest Advocacy Centre form a working group on simultaneous substitution.
 The mandate of this group is to examine measures to improve the performance of simultaneous substitution and to minimize errors and interruptions that occur and that are frustrating to viewers.
-The working group's first report is now available.
+The working group's first report (August 31, 2015) and second report (December 22, 2015) are now available.

 Policies, Decisions and Orders